Battle of Basra (2003): Other events

 On the 24 March, there were reports of a major uprising against Ba'athist rule in the city but were suppressed by Republican Guard and Ba'ath Party militia; who were under the command of Ali Hassan al-Majid (a.k.a.
-“Chemical Ali”).
+"Chemical Ali").

 British paratroopers fought two companies of Iraqi infantry in the Rumaila oil fields, killing or wounding about two-hundred.
-The Paras called in close air support from RAF Harriers and US A10 “tankbusters” during the battle.
+The Paras called in close air support from RAF Harriers and US A10 "tankbusters" during the battle.

 Invasion of Basra

-During 24 March 2003 847 Naval Air Squadron provided transport and attack capabilities to ground forces while deployed to Camp Viking, Kuwait.
+On 24 March 2003, 847 Naval Air Squadron provided transport and attack capabilities to ground forces while deployed to Camp Viking, Kuwait.
 The unit used Westland Gazelles and Westland Lynx AH.7's for reconnaissance and transport/offensive respectively.
 After 11 days the unit destroyed 43 targets around Southern Basra with no losses.

 US military spokespeople announced that the British forces would conduct "smash and grab" raids against Hussein loyalists.
 Using tanks, the British began to gain control over buildings and shantytown areas on the outskirts of the city.
 On the 27 March, 3 Commando Brigades BRF (Brigade Reconnaissance Force) twice raided—with the support of heavy weapons, the Basra suburb of Abu al-Khasib; after D company, 40 Commando exploratory attacks established that the area had been well fortified.
 The raids intention was to harass the Iraqis and test their defences and their capabilities to reinforce the area.

-On the 30 March, British forces south of Basra carried out Operation James: whose objective was to take the Abu al-Khasib suburb, this was not a major assault on the city but it would put pressure on Iraqi forces in the area.
-Whilst A,B and D company, 40 Commando and the MSG (Maneuver Support Group) assaulted the suburb, Scimitars from C squadron Queens Dragoon Guards covered their advance, firing on Iraqi fighters bunkers and buildings. the BRF captured the Bridge across the waterway that cuts off the suburb off from the city and the surrounding villages east of it, after a firefight with 20–30 Iraqi soldiers who were either killed or retreated; the advance was supported by mortar, artillery and naval gun fire whilst the Iraqi mortared the British advanced, several Marines were wounded, the Marines faced sporadic resistance from Iraqi soldiers and militia as they moved through the suburb.
-A squadron of Challenger II tanks from the Scots Dragoon Guards moved into the suburb to support the advance, engaging and destroying mobile or dug in Iraqi T-55 and other armoured vehicles, one challenger was damaged after being hit by several RPGs, by 31 March, the suburb was secure.
+On the 30 March, British forces south of Basra carried out Operation James, whose objective was to take the Abu al-Khasib suburb.
+This was not a major assault on the city, but it would put pressure on Iraqi forces in the area.
+Whilst A, B and D company, 40 Commando, and the MSG (Maneuver Support Group) assaulted the suburb, Scimitars from C squadron Queens Dragoon Guards covered their advance, firing on Iraqi fighters bunkers and buildings.
+The BRF captured the bridge across the waterway, which cuts off the suburb from the city and the surrounding villages east of it, after a firefight with 20–30 Iraqi soldiers who were either killed or retreated.
+The advance was supported by mortar, artillery and naval gun fire whilst the Iraqis mortared the British advance.
+Several marines were wounded while they faced sporadic resistance from Iraqi soldiers and militia, as they moved through the suburb.
+A squadron of Challenger II tanks, from the Scots Dragoon Guards, moved into the suburb to support the advance.
+They engaged and destroyed mobile or dug-in Iraqi T-55 and other armoured vehicles.
+One Challenger was damaged after being hit by several RPGs.
+By 31 March, the suburb had been secured.